processing/processing-pi-website/content/tutorial/capacitive-touch-interface/index.md

 If there's some I<sup>2</sup>C peripheral that's not within Processing examples, it is possible to create a new integration for it by consulting the peripheral's datasheet or by looking at existing implementations, for example Adafruit's [Arduino libraries](https://github.com/adafruit), [Pi4J](http://pi4j.com/) libraries and similar.
 [Contributions](https://github.com/processing/processing) are welcome!
 {{% /message %}}

 In this tutorial, we'll make use of MPR121 touch sensor example code and build on top of it to make something interesting!
-Now that you have some idea of how the capacitive sensing works and how to connect an I<sup>2</sup>C peripheral, let's have a quick overview of how to generate sound in Processing.
+Now that you have some idea of how the capacitive sensing works and how to connect an I<sup>2</sup>C peripheral, let's go through a quick overview of how to generate sound in Processing.

 ## Generating sound in Processing

-Processing is capable of playing music, generating and analyzing sounds through the use of one of the built-in or external sound libraries.
-In this tutorial, we'll be using the New [Sound Library](https://github.com/kevinstadler/processing-sound) by Kevin Stadler that was written as a part of Google Summer of Code 2018 and will replace built-in Processing Sound Library at the end of August 2018.
+Processing is capable of playing music, generating and analyzing sounds through the use of one of the external sound libraries.
+In this tutorial, we'll be using the New [Sound Library](https://github.com/processing/processing-sound) by Kevin Stadler that was written as a part of Google Summer of Code 2018.

-You can download the new Sound Library from the Releases section on Github: [kevinstadler/processing-sound/releases](https://github.com/kevinstadler/processing-sound/releases)
+You can download the Sound Library by using the Contribution Manager within Processing:

+{{< figure width="600" src="sound-library.png" link="sound-library.png" title="Installing the Sound Library" >}}

 With the library installed, feel free to take a look at some of the examples included with it.
-We will use the concepts of "oscillators" and "envelopes" from the new sound library to synthesize various sounds.
+We will use the concepts of "oscillators" from the Sound library to synthesize various sounds.

 {{% message title="Concepts used to synthesize sound in Processing" %}}
 While a lot of the concepts behind generating sound from Processing using the sound library go outside of the scope of this tutorial, you can take a look at an excellent tutorial that is a part of the book titled "Processing: A Programming Handbook for Visual Designers and Artists" and is available online: https://processing.org/tutorials/sound/